Why Car Insurance Is Important During COVID-19

 With roads empty of their usual traffic, and citizens practicing social distancing by staying at home; car insurance might be furthest from your mind.
 In fact, pandemics and global crisis might even push you towards lapsing on your car insurance payment while you’re quarantined at home.

 This is a bad idea and a slippery slope.
 There are many reasons why you should keep up-to-date with your car insurance payments.
 Here are the most compelling arguments:

 You Won’t Be Covered

-First things first – if you don’t pay your car insurance you won’t be covered.
-This means that if you get a scratch on your car, or are left stranded on the road with a burst wheel, your insurance provider will not entertain a claim.
+First, you won’t be covered if you don’t pay your car insurance.
+If you get a scratch on your car or are left stranded on the road with a burst wheel, your insurance provider will not entertain a claim.

 In the eyes of the car insurance provider, you are no longer covered by the policy.
 Therefore, you must make sure you are up-to-date with your payments.

 Yes, you aren’t using your car too much in the COVID-19 quarantine.
 No, that doesn’t mean it doesn’t need coverage.
 Do you recall the rainwater flooding that occurred in the UAE in January 2020?
 Many car owners complained of rainwater damage to their vehicles.
 Imagine if you had a parked vehicle that was hardly ever used, and therefore, wasn’t insured.
 It would not have been covered for rainwater damage.
 Similarly, just because your car isn’t being used doesn’t mean it isn’t at risk.
 It can be stolen, vandalized, or damaged in a fire.